 On Division Level Input

-According to 8020 consultant and strategic finance specialist Alex Chang, information gleaned from this division level can be pivotal.
+According to strategic finance specialist Alex Chang, information gleaned from this division level can be pivotal.
 “A top level strategic finance leader may have the vision and creativity to identify opportunities across different verticals (e.g. Amazon and Netflix), produce content, and build infrastructure to exploit/distribute content, but he or she will nonetheless benefit enormously from the input of divisional strategic finance heads, those who dig in deeply on specific subjects every day and can help take C-level vision to another level.”